 10. People often say Duffy looks like Brigitte Bardot

 As of summer 2008 Duffy was constantly writing material for a second album while getting inspiration from “loads of books”.
-Duffy said that she will not constantly reinvent herself for each album.
+Duffy said that she would not constantly reinvent herself for each album.

 Besides musical career, Duffy will pursue another one, this time as a fashion muse for Dolce & Gabbana.